KonradHoeffner/tempoguide/README.md

 ## Contribute

 Feel free to request topics that you feel are lacking as an [issue](https://github.com/KonradHoeffner/tempoguide/issues).
-If you are an experienced tempo player, you can also contribute directly with a GitHub account.
+Or even better, contribute directly with a GitHub account!

 Current contributors: Ecobaronen, kirdie.